 How Soon Should I Get My Accident Report?

 It’s important to obtain your crash report as soon as possible if the accident involved a commercial truck, such as:

 Trucks of this magnitude are often owned by companies with powerful attorneys and insurers that will quickly obtain a copy of the report.
 If the truck driver was negligent, the insurance company will most likely contact you to negotiate a quick settlement that is well below the cost of your damages.
 Because of this, it’s in your best interest to meet with an attorney before speaking to the other party’s insurance company regarding a settlement.

 Should I Still Get a Report If I Was At Fault?

 Even if you feel you may be at fault, obtaining the police report is still essential.
 Fault is not always obvious and you should never admit or assume fault for the collision.
 A detailed police report, along with a thorough investigation by an experienced legal team, can help determine fault based on the accident facts.
 If it’s determined that you’re partially at fault, you may still be entitled to compensation.

 Contact Our Truck Accident Attorneys to Begin Your Investigation

-At Fried, Rogers, Goldberg, 95 percent of our practice is devoted to handling truck accidents so we know firsthand how to represent clients just like yourself.
-Whether the accident occurred in Georgia or in another state, we represent victims of trucking accidents all over the nation.
+At Fried Rogers Goldberg LLC, 95 percent of our practice is devoted to handling truck accidents.
+We understand firsthand how to build the strongest case on your behalf.
+Whether the accident occurred in Georgia or another state, we represent victims of trucking accidents all over the nation.
 Please contact us at (404) 591-1800 for a no-cost, no-obligation consultation to discuss your potential claim.